lois2inn/Pewlett-Hackard-Analysis/README.md

 - Below is the entity relationship diagram of the organization's employee database.
 <img src="images/EmployeeDB.png" width="400"/>

 - Any current employee of the company born between Jan-01-1952 and Dec-31-1955 would be eligible for retirement.
-The hire date requirement to determine retirement eligibility implemented in modules was not considered for this analysis.
-All the employees in the organization hold 240124 titles while the retiring employees hold 72458 titles.
-This shows that 30% of the titles are held by retiring employees.
+The hire date requirement for retirement eligibility implemented in modules was not considered for this analysis.
+With that in view, the employees eligible for retirement were identified along with their current designations.
+The retiring employees had 72,458 titles compared to 240,124 titles held by all the employees in the organization.
+It can be concluded that 30% of the titles were held by retiring employees in the organization.
 <table>
   <tr>
     <td><img src="images/Total_Emp_Titles.png" width="300"/></td>